 A better website authority corresponds with a better Baidu ranking and this is vital for visibility.
 A press release usually also means a backlink.
-As it happens in Google, the more backlinks you have to your website, the more authority it gets, giving you more chances to rank above your competitors.
+As it happens in Google in Western countries, the more backlinks you have to your website, the more authority it gets, giving you more chances to rank above your competitors.

 Press releases are very useful in China as Chinese people do not easily trust new brands and new products because of the countless scandals they have been through.
-Having an authoritative voice speaking about you make consumers rely on you.
+Having an authoritative voice speaking about you makes Chinese consumers rely on you.

-Hold a press release conference for you Public Relations Strategy
+Hold a press release conference for your Public Relations Strategy

 A press conference is an event organized to officially distribute information and answer questions from the media.
 Press conferences can be announced in response to specific public relations issues.